Install and manage multiple CHICKEN versions.

 - amd64 musl-based Linux

-More platforms may be added in the future, however this is not a priority.
-If you'd like support for a particular platform, please let the author know.
+More may be added in the future, however this is not a priority and the author does not have reliable access to all platforms.
+If you'd like to add support for a particular platform, please let the author know and we can try to figure out a maintainable way to provide it.

 The following versions can be installed: